revad/expand_mailing_lists/readme.md

 ## Description

-This addon adds a button to the compose window toolbar.
+This Mail Extension addon adds a button to the compose window toolbar.

-It replaces all mailing lists with their contacts.
+Clicking it replaces all mailing lists with their contacts.

-## Thunderbird Version

-Requires TB v75+

-## Status

-It works, subject to TODO below.
+It removes any identical contacts.

-## TODO
+## Requirements

-Check for other formats of composeRecipient - can be an object containing id and type?
+Requires Thunderbird version 75+